thdotnet/azure-docs.pt-br/articles/data-factory/compute-linked-services.md

 * Azure HDInsight
 * Lote do Azure
 * Machine Learning do Azure
-* Análise Azure Data Lake
+* Azure Data Lake Analytics
 * Banco de Dados SQL do Azure, SQL DW do Azure, SQL Server

 ## <a name="azure-hdinsight-linked-service"></a>Serviço vinculado do Azure HDInsight